fdeblasio/pokeemerald-expansion/README.md

     - SpD: 105->115

 - Zangoose:
+    - Cat Ferret Pokémon and mongooses are from the same order as cats
     - Learns Cut by TM
     - Abilities: Immunity/Toxic Boost->Poison Heal/Sharpness/Guts
     - Also in Human-Like Egg Group